CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 You have been given the following input files for small data and big data.

 ### Small Data Input Files:
-- Rated Review File: rawReviewRatings.txt
+- Rated Review File: `rawReviewRatings.txt`
-- Unrated Review File: rawReviews.txt
+- Unrated Review File: `rawReviews.txt`

 ### Big Data Input Files:
-- Rated Review File: rawReviewRatingsBig.txt
+- Rated Review File: `rawReviewRatingsBig.txt`
-- Unrated Review File: rawReviewsBig.txt
+- Unrated Review File: `rawReviewsBig.txt`

 ### Stop words Input File:
-- Stopwords File: stopwords.txt
+- Stopwords File: `stopwords.txt`

 A brief description of what each file contains:

 #### - `rawReviewRatings.txt`<br/>
-The raw data with the reviews and the rating will be present in a file named rawReviewRatings.txt.
+The raw data with the reviews and the rating will be present in a file named `rawReviewRatings.txt`.
 Every review is given a rating between 0 - 4 (both inclusive).
 The following are interpretation of the rating values:
 0 = Negative
 1 = Somewhat Negative
 2 = Neutral